Section 1: SPORTSMANSHIP

 - Encourage non-high school age students to attend high school athletic contests with an adult.

 The coach plays a critical role in supporting and enhancing good sportsmanship.
-The coach must accept primary responsibility for the behavior and actions of his/her players and assistant coaches.
+The coach must accept primary responsibility for the behavior and actions of his/her players and assistant coaches, during and after all games..
 The coach serves as a role model for his/her players, their parents and the spectators.
 The coach must always be in control, practice sound values and ethics and always pursue victory with honor.

 - Will model ethics and sportsmanship, always pursue victory with honor and maintain dignity and self-control.